zuhlke/render-performance-tests/README.md

 # render-performance-tests

-A project to investigate UIView rendering in XCTest measure tests.
+A project to investigate testing rendering performance of UIViews